dorving/g_mem_mac/README.md

 Depending on your machine you may have to [disable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
 Especially for M1 macs it is required to disable SIP.

+#### !!!
+IMPORTANT !!!
+Turning off SIP allows any program with sudo privileges to modify memory contents of other processes.
+If you use pirated software, or other unverified apps, **DO NOT DO THIS** for your own safety!
+See the following stackoverflow post for some more info: https://apple.stackexchange.com/a/412281.

 ### Patch Entitlements
 In order to access the memory contents of the Habbo process, we need to enable some custom flags for the application.